-- WP1 Literature review on testing and verification of Deep Neural Networks - T1.1 Understanding verification and testing of Deep Neural Networks and the concept of synthetic dataset generation. - T1.2 Literature search on the testing and verification methods introduced in the past. - T1.3 Identify and analyse the state-of-the-art methods. - WP2 Experimental setup - T2.1 Choose the best synthetic dataset generation tool and analyse its capabilities. - T2.2 Decide on the DNN models to be used for the verification. - T2.3 Gather requirements from a test engineer. - T2.4 Choose a suitable model to model transfer method to build a DSL that transfers requirements into dataset along with the ground truth.
+- WP1 Literature review on testing and verification of Deep Neural Networks - T1.1 Understanding verification and testing of Deep Neural Networks and the concept of synthetic dataset generation. - T1.2 Literature search on the testing and verification methods introduced in the past. - T1.3 Identify and analyse the state-of-the-art methods. - WP2 Experimental setup - T2.1 Choose the best synthetic dataset generation tool and analyse its capabilities. - T2.2 Decide on the DNN models to be used for the verification. - T2.3 Gather requirements from a test engineer. - T2.4 Choose a suitable BDD structure that transfers requirements into dataset along with the ground truth. - WP3 Mid-term Report - T3.1 Submission of the mid-term report.